 Setoff

 In the event of an occurrence of an Early Termination Date, if the Defaulting Party would be owed amounts in respect of the obligations under a Transaction relating to such occurrence of an Early Termination Date, the non-defaulting party shall be entitled, at its option and in its discretion, to set- off against such amount any amounts payable by the Defaulting Party to the non-defaulting party or any of its Affiliates under a Transaction or any other agreements, instruments or undertakings between the Defaulting Party and the non-defaulting party or any of its Affiliates.
 This Section shall be without prejudice and in addition to any right of set off, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).
-Notwithstanding any provision to the contrary contained in this GTC, or otherwise set out on this website, the non-defaulting party shall not be required to pay to the Defaulting Party any amount under a Transaction until the non-defaulting party receives written confirmation satisfactory to it in its reasonable discretion that: (i) all amounts due and payable as of the Early Termination Date by the Defaulting Party under all Transactions and Derivative Transactions with the non-defaulting party or any of its Affiliates have been fully and finally paid, and (ii) all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the non-defaulting party or any of its Affiliates under a Transaction or otherwise which are due and payable as of the Early Termination Date hereof have been fully and finally performed.
+Notwithstanding any provision to the contrary contained in this GTC, or otherwise set out on this website, the non-defaulting party shall not be required to pay to the Defaulting Party any amount under a Transaction until the non-defaulting party receives written confirmation satisfactory to it in its reasonable discretion that: (a) all amounts due and payable as of the Early Termination Date by the Defaulting Party under all Transactions with the non-defaulting party or any of its Affiliates have been fully and finally paid, and (b) all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the non-defaulting party or any of its Affiliates under a Transaction or otherwise which are due and payable as of the Early Termination Date hereof have been fully and finally performed.

+Termination

+The obligations of the Buyer to make Buyer Payments under a Transaction shall terminate on the delivery by it to the Seller of a valid Bankruptcy Event Notice and Notice of Publicly Available Information, save that the obligation to make Buyer Payments which become due and payable prior to such termination shall not be affected.
+All obligations of the parties in respect of a Transaction shall, if they have not already been terminated in accordance with this GTC, terminate on the earlier of: (a) payment by the Seller to the Buyer of the Seller Payment; and (b) if no Bankruptcy Event has occurred before the Scheduled Termination Date in respect of the Reference Entity which is the subject of the Transaction, the Scheduled Termination Date; and (c) if a Bankruptcy Event has occurred before the Schedule Termination Date in respect of the Reference Entity which is the subject of the Transaction, midnight on the date falling 14 days after the Scheduled Termination Date.
+Termination of this GTC shall not affect any rights, obligations or liabilities arising under this GTC prior to such termination.

 Miscellaneous